Victoria281/Hangman/README.md

 # Hangman
-A hangman program written in javascript with a leaderboard.
+A hangman program written in javascript with a leaderboard functionality.